aryan1403/tic_tac_toe/README.md

 # Tic Tac Toe
 A simple JAVA GUI tic tac toe Game
 A GUI Based Application written in Java Swing.
-I will Updating This Code in the Future for improved Code and better functionalities.
+I will be Updating This Code in the Future for improved Code and better functionalities.

 ## Language
   Tic Tac Toe is made in Pure Java Swing ;)